CW3E/MET-tools/README.md

 MET-tools/settings/mask-root/lat-lon
 ```
 directory in this repository, which can be used to generate the NetCDF landmasks
-for the verification region in the StageIV grid.
-New lat-lon files can be added
+for the verification region.
+New lat-lon files can be added to this directory without
-to this directory without changing the behavior of existing workflow routines.
+changing the behavior of existing workflow routines.

 In this repository, the user also has the ability to create custom verification regions
 from KML files.
 One can generate their own KML file for a region through Google Earth.